jaclu/tmux-menus/README.md

 Popup menus to help with managing your environment.

-Can use whiptail as alternate menu system.
+Can use whiptail/dialog as alternate menu system, default alternate dialog env is whiptail

 Not to hard to adopt to fit your needs.
 Items that some might find slightly redundant are included, easier to remove excess for more